| Title: | Stepwise Elimination and Term Reordering for Mixed-Effects Regression |

 A formula.

-to fit big generalized additive models using bam
+buildmer to fit big generalized additive models using bam from package mgcv

-to fit big generalized additive models using bam
+Uses buildmer to fit big generalized additive models using bam from package mgcv

 formula |